 In general, even when it is not required regulation, it is recommended that a packing list be used with all shipments containing more than one shipping unit of packaged cargo.
 Most countries require a packing list be provided together with the commercial invoice.
 The required information must be consistent with all information shown on the commercial invoice.

 At least three (3) copies of the packing list should be included as part of the shipping documents sent to the consignee or the agent thereof.
 The exact contents of each package should be clearly identified.
 This should include each item's gross weight and net weight and each package's marks and numbers.

-Scroll down to see the form, and click on any data field for details of the information required there.
+Note: For detailed information on completing a bill of lading see interactive bill of lading exhibit.
+(Scroll down to see the form, and click on any field for details on the information that goes in that box.)

 See information issued by the International Plant Protection Convention (IPPC), Plant Protection Service, U.N.
 Food and Agriculture Organization of the United Nations (FAO), Viale delle Terme di Caracalla, I-00100 Rome, Italy; fax: +39 6 570 56347; email: firstname.lastname@example.org

 Contact: Plant Protection Wing, Dept. of Agricultural Extension, Bangladesh; phone: +88 2 913 1295; fax:+88 2 911 1554; email: email@example.com